Cooking steak is an almost religious experience for some people.

 The best way to make sure your steak reaches the table exactly how you wanted it, is to invest in an instant read meat thermometer.

-As we said in our Guide to steak doneness, monitoring temperature is the best way to make sure your steak cooks perfectly.
+As we said in our guide to steak doneness, monitoring temperature is the best way to make sure your steak cooks perfectly.

-Read our Guide to steak doneness, get yourself a good instant thermometer, and always remember to take your steaks off the heat 5°F before they hit their ideal temperature.
+So get yourself a good instant thermometer, and always remember to take your steaks off the heat 5°F before they hit their ideal temperature.

 This will stop you from overshooting as they continue to cook on the way to the table.